sam-github/swirl/README.txt

 BEEP is a "protocol kernel" useful for implementing application protocols.

-This is a binding of beepcore-c into Lua 5.1, wrapped in a more user-friendly API implemented directly in Lua.
+Swirl is a binding of beepcore-c into Lua 5.1, wrapped in a more user-friendly API implemented directly in Lua.

 Swirl has no dependency on any particular TCP APIs.
 It can be used with any,